Skip to content

 Raw: Crisp and Refined

-• As an aperitif : Cut into thin slices or small cubes, the daikon can be dipped in fleur de sel for a simple and refreshing tasting.
+• As an aperitif : Cut into thin slices or small cubes, daikon can be dipped in fleur de sel for a simple and refreshing tasting.

-Marinated: Takuan
+Marinated: The Takuan

-Cooked: Simmered and Soft
+Cooked: Simmered and Melting

 In simmered dishes, daikon reveals a melting texture and absorbs surrounding flavors, making it an ideal companion for soups and stews.

-The Art of Decoupage: A Japanese Tradition
+The Art of Paper Cutting: A Japanese Tradition

 Refined Recipe: Daikon Sandwich with Shiso and Salted Plum